 Instructions

-- Once done, pour muhammara to a bowl and garnish with pomegranate seeds, lemon zest, chopped parsley and an extra drizzle of olive oil.
+- To serve, spoon the muhammara into a shallow bowl and garnish with pomegranate seeds, additional lemon zest, chopped parsley and an extra drizzle of olive oil.

 Samantha Ferraro says